Kolkata Metro: Blue Line

 Trains operate on typical Indian Railways automatic signaling technology.
 A Route Relay Interlocking System has been provided at New Garia depot and Tollygunge depot and Electronic Interlocking has been provided at Noapara depot to facilitate the prompt withdrawal and injection of rakes and to perform shunting operations inside the car shed for maintenance purposes.
 The Train Protection and Warning System (TPWS) is provided throughout the Metro Railway.
 It is designed to prevent collisions caused by human (operator) error.
-A Train Describer System and Auto Train Charting are utilized to assist the operation control center in monitoring and planning train movements in real-time.
+A Train Describer System and Auto Train Charting are utilized to assist the operation control centre in monitoring and planning train movements in real-time.
 An Integrated Power Supply System and microprocessor-based Data Logger System have also been provided.
 An integrated system of STM-1 and STM-4 optical fibre cable is used for all telecommunication, signaling, SCADA and other circuits in Blue line.
 The service is provided by RailTel.

 An upgrade of the existing signaling system of the Blue Line from Indian Railways signalling to Communications-based train control (CBTC) was planned by Metro Railway, Kolkata at ₹467 crore and the proposal was sent to Indian Railways, so that time interval between trains can be decreased to just 90 seconds from 5 minutes.
 In August 2019, Indian Railways gave the go-ahead to the proposal, and installation work is supposed to be complete within 2–3 years.